AI experts sharing free tutorials to accelerate your business.

 • Flag conflicts with current guidelines — if your synthesis conflicts with a current ADA or specialty-academy position statement, disclose that explicitly.

-• Disclose AI authorship when the output is used for CE, publications, or patient handouts.
+• Disclose AI authorship when the output is used for CE, publications, patient handouts, or audit defense.

 Example Output